Apr 6, 2022

 An effective trigger will spark your supporters into action on your behalf.

 3) E is for Emotion

 When we care, we share.
 If you can get people to feel something, the next usual step is for them to share those feelings.
-Berger contends that “low-arousal” emtions like happiness, satisfaction, sadness, guilt and confusion are not enough to drive people to action.
-They do however, get fired up to take action when they are excited, inspired, disgusted, amused or humored.
+Berger contends that “low-arousal” emotions like happiness, satisfaction, sadness, guilt, and confusion are not enough to drive people to action.
+They do, however, get fired up to take action when they are excited, inspired, disgusted, amused, or humored.

 Consider what emotion you are targeting in the angle of the story you tell during your ask.

 It’s common sense – the easier something is to see, the more people will see it (and talk about it).
 People often feel the need to copy or imitate others so capitalize on that desire by making sure that you publicly feature cases of supporters who are helping you in order to inspire others to mimic their positive behavior.

 Try branding your live thermometer, donation form, and sign-up page with your organization’s logo and event colors, and make sure to recognize donors on-screen to encourage more giving.

 5) P is also for Practical Value

 People want to share content that teaches others how to do something better like improve their health, learn a new instrument, save money, etc…

 Helpful content gives supporters something worth sharing and adds value to your organization.
 Relevant content that is packaged in a way that inspires people to pass it along can help you spread information about your cause.